One-shot Multiple Access Channel Simulation: Conclusion

 \section{Conclusion}

-In this work, we have provided one-shot inner and outer bounds for simulating a two-independent user classical MAC, with unlimited shared randomness for fixed product inputs and also universally for two independent arbitrary inputs.
-Further, we have derived the corresponding generalizations to the classical scrambling QC-MAC with feedback and fixed inputs and provided a tight asymptotic iid rate region.
-There are plentiful of interesting connected open problems, e.g., characterizing the rate region of CS-QC MAC without feedback, as well its universal rate region.
+In this work, we have provided one-shot inner and outer bounds for simulating a two-user classical MAC, with unlimited shared randomness for fixed product inputs and also universally for two independent arbitrary inputs.
+Further, we have derived the corresponding generalizations to the classical scrambling QC-MAC with feedback and fixed inputs, along with proving a tight asymptotic iid rate region.
+There are several interesting connected open problems, e.g., characterizing the rate region of CS-QC MAC without feedback as well its universal rate region.
 Yet, another challenging and immediate open problem is the fixed input and universal simulation of fully quantum MACs.
-This would call for further in depth understanding and interpretation of the global Markov condition $(A_1,A_2) \to (U_1,U_2) \to Y$ and how that can aid in viewing the MAC as two point-point channels.
+This would call for deeper understanding and interpretation of the global Markov condition $(A_1,A_2) \to (U_1,U_2) \to Y$ and how that can aid in viewing the MAC as two point-point channels.
 Another technical issue would be to bound the cardinalities of the quantum auxiliary systems $U_1,U_2$ , both in one-shot and asymptotic iid settings and prove a matching single-letter asymptotic iid converse.

-Potential applications of our simulation techniques are in one-shot quantum multi-user rate distortion theory\cite{Distributed_measurement}, characterizing the communication complexity of computing a function across a network \cite{Nayak_comm_complexity}, remotely preparing a target quantum state between several users and analyzing the related dynamical resource theory \cite{auxiliary_Eric}, and simulating other general network topologies.
+Potential applications of our simulation techniques are in one-shot quantum multi-user rate distortion theory\cite{Distributed_measurement}, characterizing the communication complexity of computing a function across a network \cite{Nayak_comm_complexity}, remotely preparing a target quantum state between several users and analyzing the related dynamical resource theory \cite{auxiliary_Eric}, as well as simulating other general network topologies.